Techcyte/pipeline-lib/README.md

 3. Shared memory communication (with fixed buffer sizes) is much faster than piped (infinite buffer size) communication, for both small metadata packets and larger numpy arrays.

+## Development

+Package can be installed locally with `pip install -e .`

+Tests can be run with `pytest test`

+See CONTRIBUTIIONS.md for more information on what sorts of contibutions we are looking for.

 ## Neighboring projects

 ### Similar pipeline tooling